lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Creative Commons
 =====================

 Course teams can now specify either "All Rights Reserved" or a Creative Commons license for course content as a whole as well as for each individual video in the course.

-For more information, see the following documentation:
+For more information, see the following documentation.

 * For configuring your Open edX instance, see `Enabling Course and Video Licensing`_ in *Installing, Configuring, and Running the Open edX Platform*.